microsoft/elk-acs-kubernetes/README.md

 ## Delete your Helm releases
 * Run `helm list | awk '$1!="NAME" { print $1 }' | xargs helm delete` to delete all your Helm releases
 Note: the command will delete All your existing Helm releases.

+## Auto scaling
+* Kubernetes supports horizontal pod autoscaler with `kubectl autoscale`.
+For example, auto scale a deployment with the number of pods between 2 and 5, target CPU utilization 80%.
+Run `kubectl autoscale deployment <deployment_name> --min=2 --max=5 --cpu-percent=80`.
+* Currently, auto scaling of agent nodes in cluster in Azure Container Service is not supported.
+To manually change the number of agent nodes, run the command `az acs scale -g <resource_group> -n <cluster_name> --new-agent-count <number>`.
+* Kubernetes cluster created with [acs-engine](https://github.com/Azure/acs-engine) in Azure supports auto scaling.